mrisher/smtp-sts/reporting.md

 TLS-Report-Domain: Receiver-Domain
 TLS-Report-Submitter: Sender-Domain
 ```
-These message headers would allow for easy searching for all reports submitted
+These message headers MUST be included and should allow for easy searching for
-by a report domain or a particular submitter, for example in IMAP:
+all reports submitted by a report domain or a particular submitter, for example
+in IMAP [@!RFC3501]:

 `s SEARCH HEADER "TLS-Report-Domain" "example.com"`